p-i-/openai-realtime-py/README.md

 I did take a run at doing this async with Trio, but at this point it just gets in the way.
 Maybe I'll return to an async model.
 I'm not sold on it, much as I love Trio; exception-handling and teardown are a pain.

+## Additional note (7 Oct 2024)
+After some testing, it's clear that legacy/realtime-simple.py functions crisply, and there is some responsiveness issue with src/.

+This could be a locking issue, with audio arriving from the websocket into an input buffer, which is, on a worker thread, drained to the speakers.
+It could be with mic-data, which is buffered in a worker thread and drained to the websocket.
+It could be both, and/or something else.

+Python is not an ideal language for realtime audio processing, and likely this was factored into account by the OpenAI team's decision to initially publish only a Node.js implementation.

 # Vision